Lower Bounds on the F-pure Threshold and Extremal Singularities: Isomorphism Types of Extremal Singularities.

+Theorem \ref{partitions} says that every Frobenius form can be brought into one and only one standard form, up to permuting the blocks, by a linear change of coordinates.
+The full rank $n$ case is the content of Theorem \ref{fullrank} and the rank $n-1$ was proved by Hoang \cite{Hoang}.

-\begin{remark} Theorem \ref{FinitelyMany} can be compared to an analogous theorem of Bose and Chakravarti for Hermitian forms (see definition in Remark \ref{Hermitian}), which says that the Hermitian forms are uniquely determined by their rank, which is always equal to their embedding dimension: up to changing coordinates, we have only $x_1^{q+1}+ \dots + x_r^{q+1}$.
+\begin{remark} The special class of Hermitian forms (see definition in Remark \ref{Hermitian}) are uniquely determined by their rank: up to changing coordinates, we have only $x_1^{q+1}+ \dots + x_r^{q+1}$ \cite[4.1]{BC}.
 In particular, there are many more Frobenius forms than Hermitian forms. \end{remark}

+\begin{remark} The standard forms of Theorem \ref{partitions} look similar to those in \cite[Satz 11]{HesseWitt}, but those are normal forms for a {\it different} action of GL($n$) on $n\times n$ matrices over a field of characteristic $p$ defined by $A \mapsto gAg^{[-p]}$ (where $g^{[-p]}$ means the inverse of $g^{[p]}$).
+Indeed, while the {\it number} of distinct orbits is the same as for the action $A \mapsto (g^{[p]})^{tr}Ag$, the orbits themselves are {\it different.} For example, $ $ and $ $ are equivalent under the action in \cite[Satz 11]{HesseWitt}, but these matrices do not define equivalent Frobenius forms. \end{remark}